confluentinc/streaming-ops/README.md

 		```
 		git add secrets/sealed/dev/default-kafka-secrets.yaml
 		git commit -m 'New secrets!'
-		git push origin master` (or to the appropriate branch if you are doing GitOps by PR already!)
+		git push origin master # (or to the appropriate branch if you are doing GitOps by PR already!)
 		```

-1. Install Flux into the cluster
+1. Install Flux, the GitOps operator, into the cluster

 	`make install-flux`

 	The script will install Flux into the cluster and then wait for you to add the shown key to your repository in the Settings->Deploy Keys section.
-Write access is required for Flux to manage Tags in the repository.
+Write access is required for Flux to manage Tags to control the syncronized state.
 See the Flux documentation for more details.

 1. Verify secrets are available